coatespt/cursor-twitter/SESSION_NOTES.md

 When a test doesn't pass, we have to look at why before changing anything.
 No removing tests because they don't pass!

+If any changes seem to involve multiple threads, be sure to get my agreement before doing anything.
+Anytime there thread safety constructs like mutex, etc., always check.
+We keep getting into trouble with unnecessary and incorrect thread complexity.

 ### Goal